cccbauer/MURFI-user-manual/murfi-rt-PyProject/README.md

 `$ /home/rt/singularity-images/murfi2.sif ./servedata.sh 250vol`

-this will start sending images as if it ware a resting state:
+this will start sending images as if it ware a resting state for 250 volumes at 1.2 seconds TR:

 `1 using niiStem=img/img`\
 `2 using series=1`\